IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   export VERSION=1.0
   export JSON='{"status":"failure","message":"Something went wrong"}'

-  curl -H "X-Dataverse-key: $API_TOKEN" -H "Content-Type:application/json" -X PUT "$SERVER_URL/api/datasets/submitDatasetVersionToArchive/$VERSION/status?persistentId=$PERSISTENT_IDENTIFIER" -d "$JSON"
+  curl -H "X-Dataverse-key: $API_TOKEN" -H "Content-Type:application/json" -X PUT "$SERVER_URL/api/datasets/:persistentId/$VERSION/archivalStatus?persistentId=$PERSISTENT_IDENTIFIER" -d "$JSON"

 Delete the Archival Status of a Dataset By Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Archiving is an optional feature that may be configured for a Dataverse instance.
-When enabled, this API call be used to delete the status.
+When that is enabled, this API call be used to delete the status.
 Note that this is intended to be used by the archival system and requires "superuser" credentials.

-/api/datasets/submitDatasetVersionToArchive/$dataset-id/$version/status deletes the archival status of the specified dataset version.
+/api/datasets/$dataset-id/$version/archivalStatus deletes the archival status of the specified dataset version.

 .. code-block:: bash